Home Compare AES vs PCG

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-The result is anchored in profitability, but growth also reinforces the same direction.
-PG&E Corporation leads by 21 points on the overall comparison score.
+Most of the separation is still concentrated in profitability.
+PG&E Corporation leads by 19 points on the overall comparison score.

 Trajectory Similarity